The mystery of distance

 A great enigma: is photography a movement towards the real, or only towards its appearance?
-And what is the real?
-Our perception of it is also an appearance.
-In this sense, the real is eternally “outside”; we only see shadows and reflections.
+Our perception of the real is, in itself, a form of appearance.
+In this sense the real is eternally “outside”; we only see shadows and reflections.

 This is why the thing photographed is often more interesting than the thing seen.
 It is not the object of representation that generates the affect, but the aura of its distance and spatial depth enigmatically transfixed on a surface.
 Hence the importance of form, of the aesthetic dimension, of harmonic proportions, all of which conceal the mystery of space itself.

 Ourselves and others, ourselves and the world: necessary oppositions at the heart of the principle of relation that is the very foundation of life.
 Consciousness must venture out if it wishes to survive.
 Consciousness must imbue itself with the world.
 Despite being something other than the world, consciousness must let the world through - a world manifesting as visible appearance.
 The subject would be nothing if it were excluded from a world that continually fills it and passes through it.
 And for consciousness even emptiness is a form of plenitude.
 Where are, then, the limits of consciousness?

 Also in a photograph, apparently motionless and inscribed within its borders, the real continues to live beyond the limits of the frame.
 And if the visible is not merely a blind illusion of perception, but an emanation of something situated on the other side, the real continues to live beyond the very surface of the image.
 Where are, then, the limits of a photograph?

 For this reason photography speaks about a depth that is a distance: alongside the distance-relation with the things represented, the distance-relation with the presence-absence of that which is not represented (as it is outside the frame) and the distance-relation with the presence-absence of that which is not representable (as it is beyond the visible).